slu-soc5650/syllabus/docs/grading.md

 All assignment repositories are licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 This license explicitly gives you copyright to all work you create for this course.
 The license gives Chris permission to copy your work (such as for grading) and to re-use your work later for non-commercial purposes (such as in-class examples) so long as you are given credit for it.
 However, your work cannot be used for monetary gain (such as in a textbook) and derivative works based on your work are prohibited.

-The syllabus agreement at the end of the Student Information Sheet includes an acknowledgement of this licensing arrangement.
+The syllabus agreement at the end of the Student Information Sheet includes an acknowledgment of this licensing arrangement.
 If you have questions about this, please contact Chris before submitting the form.

 ### Late Work